THE STATE OF THE WALKING MOVEMENT IN CANADA:

 WALK Friendly Ontario is a recognition program that encourages municipalities to create and improve the conditions for a safe, convenient and enjoyable walking environment by awarding Bronze, Silver, Gold or Platinum designations.

-Ontario's first WALK Friendly Community designations have been awarded to:
+WALK Friendly Community designations have been awarded to the following municipalities:

 At Canada Walks our vision is simple: A Canada where everyone can enjoyably, easily and safely walk to school, work, play, shopping and transit.

 Walkable communities are good places to live, work and play.

 - improves quality of life for residents and visitors;

 - increases property values and desirability for home buyers;

 - enhances the economic vibrance of a community;

 - improves safety for all road users especially the young and elderly; and

 - improves the health of residents as a result of increased physical activity and cleaner air.